NCP-Stampede/frontend-package/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This package provides a suite of reusable Flutter widgets, themes, and design utilities for the Open School App project.
+This package provides a suite of reusable Flutter widgets, themes, and design utilities for the Stampede School App project.
 It is designed to be a flexible UI kit that can be styled to fit any school's branding, accelerating the development of beautiful, consistent, and responsive school-specific mobile applications.

 This package is part of a multi-repository project:
 *   **`frontend_package` (This repo):** The reusable UI kit.